 When the body doesn’t get the amount of heroin needed to function normally, users likely experience uncomfortable withdrawal effects.
 These effects become the central focus throughout the heroin detox stage.

 Withdrawal effects result from the body’s attempts to restore chemical processes back to normal.
-On average, users start to experience these effects anywhere from six to 24 hours after their last dose of heroin, according to Harvard Health Publications.
+On average, users start to experience these effects anywhere from six to 24 hours after their last dose of heroin, according to the World Health Organization.

 Untreated heroin withdrawal often results in relapse.
 Contact us today to find the help you need.